 Hotels: $4 – $10 Each Per Night

-If you know where to go in this world you can score that notion of beach romps and fizzy cocktail drinks (minus the attentive staff), all the while knowing you have saved a bundle.
+You can score that notion of beach romps and fizzy cocktail drinks, minus the attentive staff.
 Keep in mind you can always seek out accommodation in any price range if you demand the finest, but you should be pleasantly surprised to know you can get a nice oceanfront room for the cost of a snack back home.
 While sharing our stories of travel, people are often quite amazed by how cheap a room can cost in certain parts of the world and by the quality of those rooms.
 We really do swear by hotels instead of hostels as far as true value is concerned.

 Food: 5¢ – $9 Each Per Day

-Believe it or not, we ate some damn tasty food on the road with our strict budget, and it was quite the value.
+We ate some damn tasty food on the road with our strict budget, and it was quite the value.
 Again, you must realize there are plenty of places where only the locals eat, and they are cheap and authentic.
-Bakeries represent a phenomenal value where you can get big bread rolls for 5¢, and for a few pennies more you can acknowledge your sweet tooth with some truly decadent goodies.
+Bakeries represent a phenomenal value where you can get big bread rolls for 5¢.
+For a few pennies more you can acknowledge your sweet tooth with some truly decadent goodies.
 If you want to eat healthy, bring your coins to the market for some fresh fruit.

 Transportation: Free – $75 Each Per Day

 Hitchhiking may not be for you, but it is a way to get around for free.
 Always offer some money as a token of gratitude, though.
 In Mexico, buses were quite expensive, so we hitched plenty of rides while there.
 It is not uncommon in Mexico to pay $25 for a 5 hour ride, complete with plush seats, air conditioning, and a frightening propensity for Nicholas Cage films being played on the video consoles.
 Sometimes, after fruitless bouts of trying to hitch, we would get a bus and bliss out in the air-conditioned comfort.